SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Terminal emulator is properly a synonym for virtual terminal/console, though sometimes terminal emulator is used in the wider sense of 'any thing that emulates a hardware terminal', though I would consider this incorrect usage.
 Nevertheless, I wil use virtual terminal for this to avoid ambiguity. virtual terminal = virtual console. vt/vc is short for virtual terminal/console.
-Virtual terminals are realized by a /dev/tty<n> file.
+Virtual terminals are realized by a /dev/tty‹n› file.
-/dev/tty<n> files are provided by the kernel.
+/dev/tty‹n› files are provided by the kernel.
-Hardware terminals are realized by /dev/ttyS<n> files (I think) tty may be a synonym for virtual terminal (since all virtual terminals are realized via /dev/tty<n>), or as a synonym for any non-pseudo-terminal terminal.
+Hardware terminals are realized by /dev/ttyS‹n› files (I think) tty may be a synonym for virtual terminal (since all virtual terminals are realized via /dev/tty‹n›), or as a synonym for any non-pseudo-terminal terminal.
 Each physical terminal would have been its own separate thing, and so each virtual terminal is also its completely separate thing.
 Virtual terminals occupy the whole screen, they decidedly don't live within a GUI.
 /dev/tty0 represents the current controlling virtual terminal.
 When in a GUI, /dev/tty0 may be the virtual terminal the window server is running in.
-On linux, pressing ctrl + alt + f<number> switches to tty<number>
+On linux, pressing ctrl + alt + f‹number› switches to tty‹number›
 In linux, the window manager lives within a virtual terminal.
 Linux typically starts with 6 virtual ternubaks, and then one additional one (tty7) to run the window manager in. ttys (physical terminals and virtual terminals) are initialized by `getty`, which mainly calls `login`.

-each /dev/tty<n> has a corresponding /dev/vcs<n> (including /dev/tty0, which means that /dev/vcs0 corresponds to the memory of the current virtual terminal) the /dev/vcs<n> contains what is visible on the screen of a /dev/tty<n>
+each /dev/tty‹n› has a corresponding /dev/vcs‹n› (including /dev/tty0, which means that /dev/vcs0 corresponds to the memory of the current virtual terminal) the /dev/vcs‹n› contains what is visible on the screen of a /dev/tty‹n›

 ###### pseudo terminals